-- Make recommendations on the appropriate level of intervention in a family's life, including initiating child protection processes, and about what help is required for the child under Part 3 of the Children Act 1989.
-Co-ordinate and directly deliver help with other professionals, and review the impact of help that has been provided in terms of the child's well-being and life chances. - Prepare and present as required evidence and reports to Panels and Courts to secure decisions that enable the child to have a safe and secure childhood. - Keep children, their families and other professionals informed about the involvement of children's social care and progress of cases. - Carry out actions under Part 5 of the Children Act 1989 concerning the protection of children, including co-ordinating and contributing to child protection investigations, strategy meetings / discussions, child protection case conferences, making applications to the court and working with the police to ensure immediate protection needs are addressed. - Carry out actions under the Care Act 2014 relevant to the role, including assessments, planning and support for young people with SEND moving into adulthood. - Take account of individual people's heritage and needs when assessing, planning, delivering or reviewing services for that individual.
-This means taking account of an individual's race, ethnicity, language, religion, sexual orientation, culture, and disability. - Apply principles of anti-discriminatory practice in identifying and redressing the negative impact of racism, homophobia, discrimination based on gender, ethnicity, disability, class, culture, language or religion. - Maintain case records and related information systems to the required standards. - Use supervision and structured feedback on work performance constructively to support continuing professional development and take action where required to improve the quality and effectiveness of personal practice. - Take an effective role in team and service meetings in order to improve the quality and effectiveness of help provided to children and families. - Work with managers and other professional leaders to identify continuing professional development priorities, engage in learning activities including coaching, shadowing, and training in order to improve work performance. - Manage a caseload recognising when support is needed using reflective practice opportunities. - Make recommendations and decisions in line with the scheme of delegation. - Contribute to reducing risks to the health, safety and well-being of staff working in the service by acting in accordance with agreed procedures. - Act in accordance with policies, procedures and guidance relating to information sharing, the use of ICT, and resource management.
+- Co-ordinate, support and challenge professionals to work effectively together and, and evaluate the impact of help that has been provided in terms of the child's well-being and life chances. - Prepare and present with minimal direction evidence and reports to Panels and Courts in order to secure the decisions that will enable the child to have a safe and secure childhood. - Develop specialist knowledge and use this to improve effectiveness of practice within the team. - Promote in own practice, within the team and service group the participation of children, young people and their families in developing the service provided by the team and service group. - Engage positively with and contribute to workforce development activity across the service, and contribute to the development of our learning and improving organisation. - Demonstrate effective practice in keeping children, their families and other professionals informed about the involvement of children's social care and progress of cases. - Promote the use of independent advocacy for children and young people, and contribute to evaluation of independent advocacy. - Make sound recommendations based on evidence based analysis on the appropriate level of intervention in a family's life, including initiating child protection processes, and the securing the provision of help under Part 3 of the Children Act 1989. - Carry out to a good standard actions under Part 5 of the Children Act 1989 concerning the protection of children, including co-ordinating and contributing to child protection investigations, strategy meetings / discussions, child protection case conferences, making applications to the court and working with the police to ensure immediate protection needs are addressed. - Demonstrate good practice in taking account of individual people's heritage and needs when assessing, planning, delivering or reviewing services for that individual.
+This means taking account of an individual's race, ethnicity, language, religion, sexual orientation, culture, and disability. - Apply effectively principles of anti-discriminatory practice in identifying and redressing the negative impact of racism, homophobia, discrimination based on gender, ethnicity, disability, class, culture, language or religion. - Maintain case records and related information systems to a good standard. - Take responsibility for using supervision and other opportunities to critically reflect on own practice and actions to improve own performance, and to identify actions that would improve the effectiveness of the team. - Consistently contribute to team and service meetings, and get involved in groups that are focused on improving the quality and effectiveness of the team and service. - Contribute to the learning of others by offering support to less experienced social workers, providing appropriate consultation and advice. - Undertake training and be ready act or act as a Practice Educator for students.

-- Act in accordance with the standards of conduct, performance and ethics set by the regulator for social workers. - Carry out any other duties that are consistent with the role.
+- Manage a complex workload independently, able to recognise when to seek support, use supervision and other opportunities to reflect on and improve practice of self and others. - Make recommendations and decisions in line with the scheme of delegation. - Contribute to reducing risks to the health, safety and well-being of staff working in the service by acting in accordance with agreed procedures. - Act in accordance with policies, procedures and guidance relating to information sharing, the use of ICT, and resource management. - Act in accordance with the standards of conduct, performance and ethics set by the regulator for social workers. - Carry out any other duties that are consistent with the role.